Please use a recent version of Google Chrome, Mozilla Firefox, Safari or Microsoft Edge to get the most out of the experience.Find a modern browser

 I sometimes feel like I’m living in a dream: it’s the successful realisation of a long-term goal.
 I almost expect to wake up and find myself on my boat, at the time to take the watch!

 Above all, “the Galler crew”, all the people who work within the chocolaterie.
-We also find strength in the legacy of Jean Galler: the passion for chocolate, taste and quality products.
+We also find strength in our legacy : the passion for chocolate, taste and quality products.

 Our ability to communicate with the consumer in order to make them consumer-actors, without using a guilt-tripping narrative.